ningkaiyang/PacificaAutoAgendaWriter/README.md

     ```bash
     python3 kivyfrontend.py
     ```
-2.  **Install Model (First Time Only):** Upon the first launch, navigate to the `Settings` menu and click the `Install` button to download the required AI model.
+2.  **Install Model (First Time Only):** Upon the first launch, navigate to `Settings` -> `Model Settings` to download and install the required AI model.
 This is a one-time setup.
-3.  **Prepare CSV:** Ensure your agenda data is in a `.csv` file.
-The column headers should match the application's settings (which can be configured).
+3.  **Prepare Your Data:** Ensure your agenda data is in a Microsoft Excel `.xlsx` file.
+The column headers should match the application's settings (which can be configured in `Settings`).
-4.  **Upload File:** Drag and drop your `.csv` file onto the main window or use the upload area to browse for it.
+4.  **Upload File:** Drag and drop your `.xlsx` file onto the main window or use the upload area to browse for it.
+5.  **Select Sheet:** If your Excel file contains multiple sheets, a popup will appear.
+Select the sheet that contains your agenda data.
-5.  **Review Items:** A new screen will appear showing all agenda items.
-Items flagged for inclusion ('Y' or 'Yes' in the Include column, case-insensitive) will be pre-selected.
+6.  **Review Items:** A new screen will appear showing all agenda items from the selected sheet.
+Items flagged for inclusion ('Y' or 'Yes' in the `Include` column, case-insensitive) will be pre-selected.
 Review and toggle selections as needed.
-6.  **Generate:** Click the "Generate" button to start the AI summarization process.
+7.  **Generate:** Click the "Generate" button to start the AI summarization process.
-7.  **Save or Copy:** Once complete, you can save the report as a `.docx` file or copy the full text to your clipboard.
-After saving, a confirmation dialog appears with "OK" on the left and "Open File Location" on the right to quickly reveal the saved file.
+8.  **Save or Copy:** Once complete, you can save the report as a `.docx` file or copy the full text to your clipboard.
+After saving, a confirmation dialog appears with an option to open the file's location.
-8.  **Switch Models (Optional):** At any time open **Settings → Model Settings** and pick a different model from the drop-down.
-The new model loads in the background.
+9.  **Switch Models (Optional):** At any time, open **Settings → Model Settings** and pick a different model from the drop-down menu.
+The new model will load in the background.

 ## Current Status
-This application is at **Version 4.0 (Multi-Model Support)**.
-It represents a major architectural and feature update, focusing on user experience, configurability, and a more robust workflow.
+This application is at **Version 5.0 (Direct Excel Handling)**.
+It represents a major architectural and feature update, simplifying the end-user workflow by removing the need for CSV conversion.

 ## Technical Stack
 *   **GUI:** `Kivy`